At Senszio, we have more than 3000 fabrics from which customers can choose for their bespoke suits. Here’s the stringent process we go through.

 We have a rigorous two-stage quality-control process.
 Every suit and shirt is checked meticulously by our team.
 Our founder then personally rechecks the suit for key measurements to very high tolerances.
 For example, a measurement that’s off by more than 1/4 of an inch will mean the suit or shirt being sent back for alteration.
 After six-eight weeks, we dispatch the suit.

 Don’t dry-clean your suit every few weeks, as the chemicals can wear away the wool.
 If it’s just wrinkled, have it pressed.
 In fact, a trouser press is a good investment for your suit pants.
 Use a clothes brush and hand-steamer for stains.
+For more details about aftercare, such as for specific fabric types and stains, check out our detailed aftercare posts on those subjects.

 We keep your unique blueprint in our pattern library for years.
 So reordering couldn’t be simpler.
 There’s no charge for alterations for up to three months after delivery.